 One thing to consider in terms of durability is the foam pad in the back of the backpack.
 Especially if you are using it as a seating cushion, as Fjallraven suggests, the foam can get worn out quickly.
-In comparison to backpacks with built-in padding, the foam on the Kanken won’t last as long.
+Compared to backpacks with built-in padding, the foam on the Kanken won’t last as long.

-Check Prices For Fjallraven Kanken
+Check Prices For Fjallraven Kanken Backpack

-If you’re a student for part of the year, traveler for another part (or possibly traveling and studying simultaneously), then the Kanken is ideal.
+If you’re a student for part of the year, a traveler for another part (or possibly traveling and studying simultaneously), then the Kanken is ideal.
 It can hold a decent amount of gear but doesn’t become bulky or cumbersome.